 The School attracts a wide range of distinguished artists from stage, film and television to lead professional development sessions, lectures and master classes.
-By exposing students to the most exciting and dynamic artists in their respective fields, the Visiting Artist Program serves as a conduit to the professional world and gives students the opportunity to work across disciplines to inspire and inform their training in ways they may not have previously considered.
+By exposing students to the most exciting and dynamic artists in their respective fields, the Visiting Artist Program serves as a conduit to the professional world and gives students the opportunity to work across disciplines, in order to inspire and inform their training in ways they may not have previously considered.

 SDA Career Mentoring Program

 The USC School of Dramatic Arts Career Mentoring Program is a program that matches the School’s alumni mentors with senior-level student mentees based on similar professional field interests and backgrounds.
 The mentoring program is a great way to gain insight into the professional workplace, build skills and connect with professionals in the field.
 The program aims to provide the foundation necessary to establish a lasting professional relationship that is mutually enriching for both the mentee and mentor.
 This program is run through the School’s Professional Development Center.